Legacy of Sound (Australian group): Hiatus and later years

 After a long hiatus, Cardy returned to composing, returning to some of his older songs and reworking them with the advantage of the digital domain.
 Released in May 2011, Dance Under the Midnight Sun covered a mixture of electronica and simple rock instrumentals.
 Another feature of this album was that it was the first time Cardy played drums.

 During 2013, Mick Cardy advertised for vocalists, inviting them to collaborate on songs.
 After numerous replies, three vocalists proved successful, bringing forth the album entitled Et al, (the Latin term for 'and others') The album was released in March 2014.

 After the release of Et al, Legacy of Sound were involved in various musical projects, such as playing with the rock pop band Positive Spin, who are still promoting their original music with occasional live shows in the Blue Mountains region.
 Also, a long term effort was being made to create another metal album with Mazen Sawaqed on vocals.
 Legacy of Sound also tried to encourage collaborations with other musicians to try and develop a psychedelic experimental, free form type of band.
 One such collaboration was the band Ashula, created with local artist John Moran; a couple of live shows were done locally.

 In November 2019, Legacy of Sound released their 14th CD, "A Minor Encounter."
 It is a collection of compositions written as far back as the early 90's.
 Instrumental pieces were created on acoustic guitar.

+In June 2021 Legacy of Sound with Vocal aggressor Mazen Sawaqed release finally their CD - Demangled Verses under the band name Intonated.
+7 years in the making the metal album is completed with the help of drummer Adrian Johnstone from the band Mother Eel.
+This the 15th release and the biggest production done so far by Legacy of Sound.

+April 2022 - Legacy of Sound release the dark ambient album "Embracing the Void" Different to previous releases, this is in DVD format and therefore the video clips becoming more of a creative factor in this production.

+August 2024 - Legacy of Sound release their 16th CD "Sanctus 3" using vocal samples this album promotes Legacy of Sound's ability to compose in different musical styles such as Jazz, Reggae, Latin, Rock and Blues to name a few.